sayayangnu/PoetryGenerator/README.md

 This file should give the steps which will exactly reproduce the numbers, tables and figures in your report.

-#### Data File: Wrangled Data: <filename1>, corpus_CGR.txt
+#### Data File: Wrangled Data: corpus.txt

-#### Code File 1: Data Preprocessing: <filename1.py>, <filename2.py>
-NO PROPROCESSING FILE IS NEEDED

-#### Code File 2: Single-Layer LSTM: <filename.py>
+#### Code File 1: Data Preprocessing and Single-Layer LSTM: <filename.py>
-This file builds a single-layer LSTM model to generate short poem sentences when giving the begin word and the intended length of sentence.
+This file preprocesses the data and builds a single-layer LSTM model to generate short poem sentences when giving the begin word and the intended length of sentence.
 It follows the following steps:

 1. Gettng Input.
-The file web scrped the Don Juan collection from http://www.gutenberg.org/cache/epub/21700/pg21700.txt.
 The input raw text is pre-processed as follows:

     a) Clean foreword and backwords

     b) Split into paragraphs

     c) Clean titles

+    d) Output the cleaned poetry collection file: **corpus.txt**

 2. Process Data.
-The data is processed as follows:
+For this model, we scraped Don Juan collection from http://www.gutenberg.org/cache/epub/21700/pg21700.txt and preprocessed it.
+Then we processed the data as follows:
     a) Poems are tokenizing with keras tokenizer by paragraph.
 Thus, a collection of poems turned into a list of tokens

     b) Each list of tokens is turned into a vector with the keras text_to_sequence function.
 Thus, a list of tokens turned into a list of vectors